romainsdatascience/romainsdatascience.github.io/_pages/home.md

 * Walk through my portfolio of data science projects, go to "Portfolio"
 * Have a look to my Curriculum Vitae, go to 'CV'

-I hope you will enjoy the reading.
+I hope you will enjoy the readings.

 Do not hesitate to contact me.